Emmet French

-John Emmet French (November 22, 1886 – June 10, 1947) was an American professional golfer, who is notable for losing to Gene Sarazen in the 1922 PGA Championship.
+John Emmet French (November 22, 1886 – June 10, 1947) was an American professional golfer.

+Career

 French was born in Bryn Mawr, Pennsylvania.
 French, being a tall man, was a good iron player.
 He was known for playing entire rounds and matches without ever using a wooden club.

+French is notable for losing to Gene Sarazen in the 1922 PGA Championship.